Mesa Verde National Park

-Don't miss the opportunity to become an Archaeologist for a day.
+Don't miss the opportunity to become an archeologist for a day.
 This center is committed to creating a greater understanding of the prehistoric Anasazi people, who once occupied Mesa Verde and the surrounding region.
 At Crow Canyon visitors get the opportunity to excavate and analyze artifacts.
 Depending on the time of year, different seminars and programs are available.
 Please visit the website or call them for more information about dates and times.

 Mesa Verde National Park contains one of the world's best collection of Anasazi cliff dwellings.
 It is one of the most popular attractions in the southwest and is unique because it preserved the beauty of nature and the works of early man.
 Known today as the "Anasazi", Navajo for the ancient ones, this Indian civilization thrived in the region from 600 to 1300 A.D. and then mysteriously disappeared.

-The Anasazi Heritage Center is the southwest's state-of-the-art museum.
+Only 15 minutes away from our campground, this is a great place to take the whole family.
+Canyon of the Ancients Museum (also known as Anasazi Heritage Center) is the southwest's state-of-the-art museum.
 It is a large research and artifact storage facility for the study and interpretation of the Anasazi culture.
+The facilities is hosted by the BLM and has various programs, trails, and wonderful exhibits.